angelamu2012/COMS6998/README.md

 # Jupyter Notebooks

-**Data Gathering, Processing, Visualization**
+**<u>Data Gathering, Processing, Visualization<u>**

-Back_Translation.ipynb: Performs backtranslation on the Reddit Posts from CovidET.
+**Back_Translation.ipynb**: Performs backtranslation on the Reddit Posts from CovidET.
 Used to generate the backtranslation dataset.
 Results can be found in the datasets folder

 **Reddit_Scrape.ipynb**: Scrapes Reddit Posts and cleans data.
 Results can be found in the datasets folder